zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 > Steve: No, I guess I didn’t.
 > Our story begins with Steve describing his situatio n at work.
 He says, “Whenever I have a technology problem at work, I try to solve  it myself.”
 “Technology” refers to anything, really, that is made by humans that he lps you accomplish some goal or task.
 Normally, nowadays, we associate technolog y with things like computers and phones and other electronic devices.
 Steve is s aying that if he has a problem at work with technology, he tries to solve it himse lf – to find the answer himself.

 He says, “It's not that I know a lot about technolo gy.
 In fact, the opposite is true.”
 If, for example, the water is cold and your friend says, “Oh, the water is hot,” you can say, “No, the opposite is true.”
-The opposite o f “hot” would be “cold.”
+The opposite of “hot” would be “cold.”
 In our story it's a little confusing because Steve says, “ It's not that I know a lot about technology.”
 We know that Steve does not know a lot  about technology, because he's saying “it's not that,” which means “it is not  true that.”
 The statement that is not true is, “I know a lot about technology.”
 Then,  Steve says, “The opposite is true” – the opposite of that statement, “I know a l ot about technology,” is true.
 In other words, Steve does not know very much about te chnology.

 He says, “I'm pretty much a computer illiterate, bu t I try.”
 “Pretty much” means primarily, mostly, for the most part.
 “Literate” (l iterate) usually refers to your ability to read and write in a given language.
 “Illiterate”  (illiterate) means that you cannot read or write.
 However, we use “literate” nowadays sometimes to means “skilled” – to have knowledge about something.
 “Computer illi terate” means he doesn't know very much about computers.